hatdropper1977/john.soban.ski/content/mishima.md

 > was not a religious man and his description of Hosso's teaching reads like part of a doctoral thesis...
 Here was a major problem for the writer: how to make an idea convincing when he did not believe it himself (YM 149)

 Stokes also adds that Mishima "was afraid that the Buddhist" theme running through his long novel-- the idea of reincarnation --would fail.
-Specifically, Mishima thought that if the reader did not believe he was serious about reincarnation then he would regard the entire novel "as a kind fof fairy story" (YM 165).
+Specifically, Mishima thought that if the reader did not believe he was serious about reincarnation then he would regard the entire novel "as a kind of fairy story" (YM 165).

 Next month continues the discussion of Mishima's Teenage Archetypes.